Hurence/logisland/logisland-plugins/logisland-scripting-processors-plugin/src/main/resources/README.txt

+This jar file holds dependencies needed to allow running scripting processors.
+Currently, only python is supported thus this jar file only includes python dependencies and some libraries delivered with Logisland that can be used from python processors.
+As of today, only the nltk library is delivered.
+The modifications done to it are explained here after:

+- AbstractProcessor.py:

+This is the mother class a python processor must inherit from (like in java, a processor must inherit from AbstractProcessor).
+The name of the python processor script (file mode) must be the name of the class it contains and this class must inherit from AbstractProcessor.

+- nltk:

 This is the copy of the nltk v3.2.1 library with the following modidifications:

 Workaround as we cannot use sqlite dependency from Jython env